 Social Networking Average Time Spent

-There has been an increase in average time spent on social networks every year since 2012, however growth stalled in 2021 at 151 minutes per day.
+There has been an increase in average time spent on social networks every year since 2012, however growth stalled for two years.
+It slightly increased in 2022 to 153 minutes per day.

 Social Networking Daily Engagement by App